-It be March 17, mateys, and that means celebratin’ the Irish on Saint Patrick’s Day.
+It be nearly March 17, mateys, and that means celebratin’ the Irish on Saint Patrick’s Day.
 Although the holiday began as a way for the Irish in America to celebrate their heritage, today it be a party for everyone, even those without an ounce o’ Irish blood in them.
-Now as a pirate, a prefer my spirits to be Nelson’s folly, but on this day I make a exception.
+Now as a pirate, I prefer my spirits to be Nelson’s folly, but on this day I make an exception.
 A nipperkin o’ Jameson it be.

 New York City’s Saint Patrick’s Day Parade be one o’ the most iconic Irish celebrations.
 The parade be America’s oldest Irish tradition beginnin’ March 17, 1762 when a group Irish were stationed in the American colonies while servin’ with the British Army.
 The lads were homesick, so they decided to put on a little celebration.
 Back home in Ireland, any display o’ Irish pride be banned, so the first parade be a time for speakin’ Irish, wearin’ green, singin’ Irish songs, and drinkin’ Irish spirits.